• Home

 Greg Stafford, 2018, founder of Chaosium, co-designer of King of Dragon Pass

-Paul Steed, 2012, veteran game artist, author and teacher (Wing Commander, Doom 2 and more)
+Paul Steed, 2012, veteran game artist, author and teacher: Wing Commander, Doom, Quake

 Jay Stevens, 2022, early 80s programmer and producer on FaceMaker & four Accolade titles